 But it highlighted three areas where it felt the government should provide further information or consider extra details.

 “The RPC identified the impact assessment had failed to consider the market power of employers over employees as a reason for government intervention.

 “Its report stated: ‘If employers did not have market power, then employees – if they wished – would presumably, for example, be able to negotiate a move to guaranteed hours contracts without government intervention.

 “This might also explain why employees with zero-hours contracts accept clauses like exclusivity which disadvantage them.’”

 The report also recommended that the government should provide more data about the distribution of zero-hours contracts used by private and public sectors.

 And the RPC suggested that before the coalition makes a decision on zero-hours contract legislation it should provide estimates of the possible impacts.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.